nixworks/public/news/2016/02/6/index.md

 ##### sledding
 ### [Twin brothers are killed and six others injured in a sledding accident on an Olympic bobsledding course at Canada Olympic Park in Calgary, Alberta. ](/news/2016/02/6/twin-brothers-are-killed-and-six-others-injured-in-a-sledding-accident-on-an-olympic-bobsledding-course-at-canada-olympic-park-in-calgary-a.md)
-_Context: Calgary, Alberta, Olympic, sledding, Alberta, bobsledding, course, Canada Olympic Park_
+_Context: course, Alberta, Calgary, Alberta, Canada Olympic Park, sledding, bobsledding, Olympic_

 ##### North Korea
 ### [North Korea brings forward the date of a potential satellite launch to as early as tomorrow. ](/news/2016/02/6/north-korea-brings-forward-the-date-of-a-potential-satellite-launch-to-as-early-as-tomorrow.md)